advanced-js/syllabus/README.md

 1. Setup
     * How many people are comfortable with Git/GitHub?
     * Install [GitHub Desktop](https://desktop.github.com/)
+        * If you are comfortable with Git already, you can skip this.
     * Sign up for GitHub
 1. GitHub workflow
     * Walk through [workflow](#workflow)